noizwaves/whaleci/README.md

 Update your project's `pipeline.yml` and `variables.yml` to work with WhaleCI

 1. `cat ./keys/storage/storage.env` and update your `access_key_id` and `secret_access_key`
-1. Change S3 resources to use endpoint of `http://concourse-storage:9000`
+1. Change S3 resources to use an `endpoint` of `http://concourse-storage:9000`

 ### Stopping